|

 The second highest order of chivalry in Britain is The Most

-Ancient and Most Noble Order of the Thistle, who is the club of
+Ancient and Most Noble Order of the Thistle, the society of

 the Scottish knights.